Male Pattern Baldness Guide: Causes, Treatments & Recovery

 At a Glance: Male Pattern Baldness

-• Hair transplants are the next step, not the first.
-FUE and DHI techniques can restore density naturally once hair loss stabilizes and donor areas are healthy.
+Hair transplants come later, not first.
+Techniques like FUE and DHI are designed to restore density once hair loss has stabilized and the donor area is healthy.

 About Male Pattern Baldness (Causes & Early Signs)